 As you can no longer update your trading name with the Australian Business Register (ABR), adding your ABN to your business name record with ASIC is a way to show the link between your business and your ABN.

-Australian Company Numbers (ACNs) and Australian Registered Body Numbers (ARBNs) are 9 digit numbers issued by Australian Securities & Investments Commission (ASIC).
+Australian Company Numbers (ACNs), Australian Registered Body Numbers (ARBNs), Australian Registered Scheme Numbers (ARSNs) and Australian Registered Fund Numbers (ARFNs) are 9 digit numbers issued by Australian Securities & Investments Commission (ASIC).

 - An ACN is issued to an entity when it registers as a company under corporations law.